bootstrap-vue/bootstrap-vue/src/icons/README.md

 ```

 **Note:** when using `<b-icon>`, you **must** also import the required individual icon components,
-unless you are using the `IconsPlugin`.
+unless you are using the `IconsPlugin` or `BootstrapVueIcons` plugin.

 ## Variants

-By default, icons inherit the current font color of their parent element.
+By default, icons inherit the current text color of their parent element.
 All icon components
 provide a `variant` prop to apply one of the bootstrap contextual text variant colors:

 ```html